Estimated reading time: 6 minutes

-If you have the square footage available to extend, adding a new office space to your property might be the ideal solution.
+If you have the square footage available to extend, adding new office space to your property might be the solution.
 A fully-fitted bespoke office makes the most sense in this case.
 Having your desk, shelving, and storage solutions tailored to your exacting needs means your office will be efficient, inspiring, and exactly where you want to be — not where you have to be each day.

 Can You Convert?

 Why not convert an underused loft or basement space into a home office or use the nook under your stairs for some space-saving storage and a pull-out desk?
 We meet clients with homes of all sizes, and can usually identify for them a conversion opportunity.
 Look objectively at your home to see where your workspace might fit.

 If you’re struggling to find the space for a home office, talk to us.
 We help clients find space in areas they’d never even thought of.
 From combining a home gym with a home office to using a breakfast nook as a work desk, we can usually find a solution.

 If you’ve downsized from a busy shared office, it can be hard to know what you need to successfully work from home.
 Try this simple methodology for giving everything a home: